 fearless creativity as a young child with paper and paint and crayons.
 There was no internal judgment or editorializing, simply enjoyment of color and line possibilities.
 Then there was a very long artistic quietude.
-Life was busy with growing up, science focused education, marriage and kids and becoming a nurse midwife, and working.
+Life was busy with science focused education, marriage and kids and becoming a nurse midwife, and working.
 My kids grew up and moved out, and I had a prolonged health crisis that led to an unexpected opening of time and space.
-What came in was a curiosity about how a silent empty page or canvas could change into a method of communication both with myself and others.
+What came in was curiosity about how a silent empty page or canvas could change into a method of communication both with myself and others.

 While primarily intrigued by portraiture and figurative work, landscapes and intuitive abstractions, my exploration has been deepened and directed by a corresponding immersion into a daily meditative practice.
 For the last few years I have also had a daily art practice.
 My sweet spot is where the two intersect.
 While I have never met a medium I don't like, I am currently working mostly with encaustic, cold wax, and acrylic painting.
 I particularly enjoy plein air and life drawing, and experimenting with wax under-painting in the field.
 I then finish the work in my home studio with hot wax and mixed media.
 When I travel, I bring a sketchbook and watercolors, and seek out museums to copy masters and learn art history.
 I occasionally teach a sketch booking and mindfulness workshop for beginner meditators and/or artists.
 2017 was the first year I began to show and sell paintings.